shengyu7697/GrepX/README.md

 ```
 $ grepx PATTERN [FLAG]
 ```
-When finishing search, you can press the [1-n/v/s/n/q] key,
+When finishing search, you can press the [1-n/v/s/c/n/q] key,
 1-n: press the number and open the file
 v: open with vim
 s: open with subl
+c: open with visual studio code
 n: open with notepad++
 q: quit